symfony/symfony-docs/contributing/code/maintenance.rst

-* **Coding standard and refactoring**: Coding standard fixes or code refactoring are almost never accepted except for consistency with the existing code base, if they are not too invasive, and if merging them into higher branches would not lead to complex branch merging;
+* **Coding standard and refactoring**: Coding standard fixes or code refactoring are almost never accepted except for consistency with the existing code base, if they are not too invasive, and if merging them into higher branches would not lead to complex branch merging.

 Anything not explicitly listed above should be done on the next minor or major version instead.
 For instance, the following changes are never accepted in a